KhiopsML/khiops-python/doc/site/samples/samples.md

 Deploys a multi-table reinforced model in the simplest way possible

-    It is a call to [`api.deploy_model`][] with additional parameters related to the lever variables.
+It is a call to [khiops.core.api.deploy_model][] with additional parameters related to the lever variables.

 In this example, a reinforced Selective Naive Bayes (SNB) model is deployed by applying its associated dictionary to the input database.
 The reinforced model predictions are written to the output data table.

 ```python
 # Imports